 5. Conclusions

 In the present work, we solved fluid flow state equation in granular porous media and provided three exact mathematical solutions along with their approximate ones for practical applications of low permeability measurements.
 The mathematical solutions for the transport coefficient in the GPT were derived for a spherical coordinate system, applicable from laminar flow to slippage-corrected Fickian diffusion.
-Among the three derivations, one was early-time solution valid when gas storage capacity Kc approaches infinity and two were late-time solutions valid when either Kc is small or Kc tends to infinity.
+Of the three derived solutions, one is valid during early times when the gas storage capacity Kc approaches infinity, while the other two are late-time solutions to be valid when Kc is either small or tends towards infinity.
 We evaluated the derived solutions for a systematic measurement of extra-low permeabilities in granular media and crushed rocks using experimental methodologies with the data processing procedures.
 We determined the error for each solution by comparing with the exact solutions presented in the SI.
 The applicable conditions for such solutions of the GPT were investigated, and we provided the selection strategies for three approximate solutions based the range of sample permeability.
 In addition, a detailed utilization of GTP was given to build up the confidence in the GPT method through the molecular sieve sample, as it enables a rapid permeability test for ultra-tight rock samples in just tens to hundreds of seconds, with good repeatability.

 Data availability.
 This work did not use any data from previously published sources, and our experimental data & processing codes of MATLAB are available at https://doi.org/10.18738/T8/YZJS7Y, managed by Mavs Dataverse of the University of Texas at Arlington.